 The Best Countries to Trade Forex

-- Have easy access to the major trading hubs, with ability to open forex trading accounts with brokers in these hubs.
+- Have easy access to the major trading hubs, with the ability to open forex trading accounts with brokers in these hubs.

 - Countries with good internet systems.